 Project Detect was initiated in 2005 by the Riverwood Ladies Golf Association (RLGA) with the goal of helping local uninsured and underinsured women receive mammograms.
 Since its inception, Project Detect has raised over $310,000.00.

 100% of the funds donated were used to provide mammograms and diagnostics for uninsured and underinsured women and men in our local community.

 In the past several years, Project Detect has provided approximately 300 mammograms a year, with further testing performed for each abnormal result.
 Those who had a positive diagnosis were referred for further treatment.

 Our goal is to expand our focus to include early detection screenings for other types of cancer as well.

-Project Detect is funded by donations from the Riverwood Community of Port Charlotte and is facilitated by the Virginia B. Andes Volunteer Community Clinic.
+Project Detect is funded by donations from the Riverwood Community of Port Charlotte and is facilitated by the Virginia B. Andes Volunteer Community Clinic and the Englewood Community Care Clinic.
 100% of your donations are used for patient services.

 Englewood Community Clinic

 (Photo L-R) Anthony with his wife Jackie, and Liz Rigny (Clinical Director)

 A little over a year ago, Anthony and Jackie came to our clinic in need of help.
 He was working construction and did not have health insurance and was not feeling well.
 Thanks to funding from Project Detect, we were able to do screenings and discover that Anthony had stage 4 lung cancer (ironically, Anthony had not been a smoker).
 In December 2015, he began chemotherapy treatments at Moffitt Cancer Center in Tampa.
 As you are probably aware, Moffitt requires that any patients we refer have their cancer "staged" prior to accepting them into their charity care program.
 We could not have done this without your help.